TrevorBushnell/Singing-AI-Bach/project-docs/prospectus.md

 The following 4 things will need to be completed in order to ensure that this was a successful project:

 1. Determine models and songs by end of Summer 2023
-2. Build a choir by end of September 2023
+2. Continue research/data analysis through the end of October 2023
-3. Have a script for the presentation/documentary finished by the end of October 2023
+3. Write a thesis paper by December 2023
-4. Have a documentary by the end of the semester (December 2023) OR present at ACDA Northwest January 24 - 27
+4. Rehearse a choir and perform the AI music in March 2024

 ## Timeline